 - Vanilla Extract: used to enhance the flavors of all the ingredients

 👨🏻🍳 Steps by step instructions

-How to make Low Carb Shortbread Cookies
+How to make Sugar Free Shortbread Cookies

-STEP 1: In a large bowl with a hand mixer or you can use a stand mixer, cream together the softened butter and erythritol until well combined and fluffy, about a minute.
-Then mix in a the vanilla extract and then slowly mix in the almond flour a little at a time.
+STEP 1: In a large bowl with a hand mixer or you can use a stand mixer, cream together the softened butter and sweetener until well combined and fluffy, about a minute.
+Then mix in the vanilla extract and then slowly mix in the almond flour a little at a time.

 STEP 2: Once mixed, use your hands to knead the dough together and shape the shortbread cookie dough into a ball.

 STEP 3: Roll out 12 - 1 inch dough balls and place onto cookie sheet lined with parchment paper.
 Using a fork indent a cross hatch into the cookies.